 Glass security is as much a deterrent as a physical defence.
 If a burglar recognises that it will take a lot of time, energy and noise to break through your window then they’re less likely to try it in the first place.

 Does this mean that triple glazing is the best option for secure windows?
-If you’re particularly security conscious then it’s certainly worth considering, but double glazing is still highly effective.
+If you’re particularly security conscious then it’s certainly worth considering, but our Nottingham made double glazing windows are still highly effective.
 It is the more cost-efficient option and the difference between double and triple glazing is too small to be noticed by most people.

 The bottom line is that whatever modern window style you choose, upgrading from single glazing should be a priority.